ZcashFoundation/zebra/book/src/dev/zebra-dependencies-for-audit.md

 # Zebra dependencies

-This is a list of Rust code that is in scope and out of scope for Zebra's first audit:
+This is a list of production Rust code that is in scope and out of scope for Zebra's first audit:
 - **bold**: Crates that we want to be audited fully.
 - <i>italic</i>: Crates we want to be audited with conditions.

+Test code, deployment configurations, and other configuration files in the `zebra` repository are out of scope.

 ## Crates